 - A media lesson has a single video or audio file uploaded into the “Media File” section in addition to possible information in the rich-text entry.
 Adding a media file converts your lesson into a media lesson, requiring the use of a video or audio file.
 Files permitted for upload are: mp4, ogv, webm, flac, m4a, mp3, ogg and wav under 1 GB.
 Media content is always displayed after text content and before pdf lesson materials.

 To upload your video, click "Select File."
 This will pull up a list of media files you've uploaded to your Content Library.
-If you have uploaded the course video to the library already, just click Select and the video will be attached to your course.
+If you have uploaded the course video to the library already, you can use the search option at the top to locate it using any key word in the file name.
+Once you've located the right file, just click Select and the video will be attached to your course.
 If you need to upload a video, click "Upload file from computer, and choose the correct file from your computer.
 You will see an upload status bar, as well as a preview of your video as it uploads.
 Once uploading is complete, click Select to attach the video to your course.

 Best practice: create a naming convention for your files that make organizational sense to you so you can easily locate them within the library.